 - By Emily TamkinEmily Tamkin is a staff writer at Foreign Policy.
 She writes for FP’s The Cable, a real-time take on the news in Washington and the wider world.
 She has been at FP since the fall of 2016, before which she was an associate editor at New America, a nonpartisan think tank in Washington.
-She has a B.A. in Russian literature from Columbia University, an M.Phil. in Russian and East European studies from the University of Oxford, and studied Soviet dissidence in archival centers in Moscow, Tbilisi, and, on a Fulbright, in Bremen — all of which means that at FP, she writes when she can on Russia and Central and Eastern Europe., Reid StandishReid Standish is associate editor, digital, at Foreign Policy.
-Reid writes on Russia, Ukraine, and Central Asia and is the newsroom’s digital point person.
-He has lived in and reported from Finland, Kazakhstan, Kyrgyzstan, and Ukraine, where he covered everything from Santa Claus to drug trafficking.
-A native of British Columbia, he holds a B.A. in international studies from Simon Fraser University and an M.A. from the University of Glasgow.
+She has a B.A. in Russian literature from Columbia University, an M.Phil. in Russian and East European studies from the University of Oxford, and studied Soviet dissidence in archival centers in Moscow, Tbilisi, and, on a Fulbright, in Bremen — all of which means that at FP, she writes when she can on Russia and Central and Eastern Europe., Reid StandishReid Standish is a journalist based in Helsinki, Finland.
+He was formerly an associate editor at Foreign Policy.

 Ukrainian President Petro Poroshenko met with U.S. Vice President Mike Pence and then, briefly, enjoyed a “drop-in” visit with President Donald Trump on Tuesday.

 The brief visit appeared to be a departure for the Trump White House, which has been featuring one-on-one meetings with presidents big and small, sometimes followed by a joint press conference — and certainly not relegating foreign heads of state to drop-ins.
 Poroshenko, though, slipped into Washington, keeping a low profile while he met with the Ukrainian diaspora.